benjaminzwhite/reasoning-models/README.md

 ### TODO

 - build tag system e.g. Policies {DPO, GRPO, ...} with a view to building reading list, integrate with Zotero/Obsidian
+- create a tag for "reasoning + interaction with a symbolic system/DSL/program synthesis" type papers

 ---